ImGCL: Revisiting Graph Contrastive Learning on Imbalanced Node Classification: ImGCL: The Proposed Framework

-On one hand, \citet{mcpherson2001birds} have revealed the homophily phenomenon in graphs, \ie~the nodes with similar features tend to be connected with each other and share the same label.
+The PBS method requires real labels to adjust the class distribution during training, which compromises its practicality.
+Since GCL is typically applied for the label-free scenario, we cannot directly apply PBS here.
+On one hand, \citep{mcpherson2001birds} have revealed the homophily phenomenon in homophilic graphs, \ie the nodes with similar features tend to be connected with each other and share the same label.
 On the other hand, the motivation of GCL is to learn representations in which similar node pairs stay close to each other while dissimilar ones are far apart.
-We propose to connect these two facts by the pseudo-label method in semi-supervised learning~\cite{caron2018deep}, which iteratively generates artificial labels by the model itself to further improve its performance.
+We propose to connect these two facts by the pseudo-label method in GCL~\cite{caron2018deep}, which iteratively generates artificial labels by the model itself to make the PBS method applicable in the label-free GCL scenarios.
+We utilize the emergence of representation clusters learned from GCL to generate pseudo-labels of each node and then apply a down-sampling strategy to improve the quality of node representations in middle and tail classes.

-Previous work~\cite{caron2018deep, caron2020unsupervised} made a hypothesis that similar nodes may reside in the same cluster, which is far away from those dissimilar nodes, and showed that cluster assignments can be used as pseudo-labels to learn visual representations.
-Thus, we utilize the emergence of representation clusters learned from GCL to generate pseudo-labels of each node for the given graph.
 Specifically, suppose there are $K$-classes for the node classification task.
-At the certain iteration $t$ of the training phase, we obtain the node representation $\mZ_t \in \mathbb{R}^{N \times d}$ via the learned GNN encoder.
+At the certain iteration $t$ of the training phase, we obtain the node representation $\mZ_t \in \mathbb{R}^{N \times D}$ via the learned GNN encoder, where $D$ is the hidden dimension.
 We apply the clustering algorithm to the nodes in the embedding space to produce a set of $K$ prototypes $\{\vc_1,\dots,\vc_K\}$.
-Formally, we intend to learn a $d \times K$ centroid matrix $C$ and a one-hot cluster assignment vector $\hat{y}_n \in \mathbb{R}_{+}^{K}$ for each node $n$ of the given graph by solving the following problem:
+Formally, we intend to learn a $D \times K$ centroid matrix $C$ and a one-hot cluster assignment vector $\hat{y}_n \in \mathbb{R}_{+}^{K}$ for each node $n$ of the given graph by solving the following problem: